headless-start/Bias_Aware_K_Means/README.md

-# Biased Dataset Clustering: Greedy Preprocessing & k-Means Integration
+# Biased Dataset Clustering: Greedy Preprocessing & k-Means Integration on Large Scale Data

 ## 📌 Project Overview
 This project addresses challenges in applying **k-means clustering** to biased datasets by implementing a **parallelized greedy clustering algorithm** for preprocessing.
 The algorithm reduces dataset size by selecting representatives based on a tunable distance threshold (τ), enabling efficient clustering.
 A comparative analysis with **random subsampling** evaluates computational efficiency and clustering quality.